kanak2909/KANAX/README.md

 # KANAX
 Demo Repository
 Hi!
 How are you guys doing?
-What is the next thing we go to do?
+What is the next thing we got to do?